Trump Refugee Ban Clashes With Faith-Based Groups' Religious Missions

 President Trump's temporary ban on the admission of refugees is not going over well with the churches and religious organizations that handle most refugee resettlements in the United States.

-"The faith groups are going to kick and scream and object to every aspect of this disgusting, vile executive order," says Mark Hetfield, president of the Hebrew Immigrant Aid Society. "[It] makes America out to be something it is not.
+"The faith groups are going to kick and scream and object to every aspect of this disgusting, vile executive order," says Mark Hetfield, president of the Hebrew Immigrant Aid Society. "[It] makes America out to be something that it is not.
 We are a country that welcomes refugees."

 Of the nine agencies that resettle refugees in the United States, six are faith-based groups.